lukeschunk/roombots_meetup_instructions/README.md

 Start experimenting by responding to messages from your Roombot simulator's sensors, and sending it different types of drive messages.

-If you want to check out more about the Roombots, you can check out the official docs: http://roombots.mx.com/
+If you want to learn more about the Roombots, you can check out the official docs: http://roombots.mx.com/